ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ### 11.1 DataLoader

-The Ballerina GraphQL module provides the capability to batch queries to datasources and efficiently cache the retrieved data through the `graphql.dataloader` submodule.
+The Ballerina GraphQL module allows efficient batching of data retrieval from datasources and enables caching of fetched data using the `graphql.dataloader` submodule.

 #### 11.1.1 DataLoader API